Skip to content

 4. environment - where they will see values and objects

-5. Inform students that they will be looking at a data set from The Centers for Disease Control and Prevention (CDC), a government agency that collects data about teenagers on a variety of topics.
+5. Inform students that they will be looking at a dataset from The Centers for Disease Control and Prevention (CDC), a government agency that collects data about teenagers on a variety of topics.

 6. Demonstrate how to load and view the CDC data file to the workspace by typing the following command in the console: